 - accreditation as a CELTA teacher trainer – that is, I train teachers to obtain the CELTA [See below].

-- written six IELTS books: the ‘Practical IELTS Strategies’ series.
-The picture of the top of this page shows five of them.
-The sixth book – IELTS Test Practice Book 2 – was the latest to be published [See picture at right].
+- written seven IELTS books: the ‘Practical IELTS Strategies’ series, as you can see from the picture at the top of this page.
+The seventh book – IELTS Listening – was the latest to be published [See picture at right].

 - been specifically teaching IELTS preparation for over 20 years!
 [See below]